 Get your COVID-19 Vaccination at an Accessible Event

-Everyone aged 12 years and over can now book their COVID-19 vaccination.
+Everyone aged 5 years and over can now get their COVID-19 vaccination.
+Parents and caregivers can book for their children to get immunised against COVID-19.

 For people with a disability, impairment or long-term health condition we want to make sure that getting your COVID-19 vaccination is easy and accessible.